stalniy/casl/docs-src/src/content/pages/cookbook/cache-rules/en.md

 ### In session storage

 If the application uses stored sessions and [LRU cache](#in-memory-lru-cache) doesn't satisfy your needs, you can store abilities in user's session (e.g., Redis, Memcached).
-Why do we store rules and not `PureAbility` instance?
+Why do we store rules and not `Ability` instance?
 Because session storage serializes object before storing it.
-Rules are easily serializable and `PureAbility` instance is not, but can be created from rules.
+Rules are easily serializable and `Ability` instance is not, but can be created from rules.

 Sessions in express usually are implemented with help of [express-session](https://www.npmjs.com/package/express-session) and [connect-redis](https://www.npmjs.com/package/connect-redis).
 We will do it the same way.